T0B1K/IssueClassifier/README.md

 ---
 ## Extend the classifier creation or create your one ones
 Please refer to the [documentation](classifier_docu/) for an quick overview and an better visualization of the inner workings of the classifier / vectorizer creation.
-### instructions for creating classifiers
+### Instructions for creating classifiers
-either run the docker image provided by running the [Dockerfile](Dockerfile) or by installing all the dependencies.s
+Either run the docker image provided by running the [Dockerfile](Dockerfile) or by installing all the dependencies.

 #### By running the Dockerfile:
-run those commands after installing [docker](https://www.docker.com/)\
+Run those commands after installing [docker](https://www.docker.com/)\
 `docker build -t classifierimg .`\
 `docker run --name dockercont classifierimg` in a console of choice.